neulionweb/neulionweb.github.io/pages/it.md

 ---
 layout: page
-title: 知识分享
+title: IT
-titlebar: Tech
+titlebar: IT
-menu: tech
+menu: it
 css: ['blog-page.css']
-permalink: /tech
+permalink: /it
 ---

 <div class="row">